-For example, you can create a video explaining what your affiliate program offers and how it’s different from the rest.
+For example, you can create a video using a free video editor explaining what your affiliate program offers and how it’s different from the rest.
 By explaining things in a video, you get to share more of the important details engagingly.

 4. Create Several Types of Blog Posts

 We’ve all heard the phrase “blogging is dead” but every year this statement is proven wrong.

 According to OptinMonster, 70 million posts are being published each month by Wordpress users and 77 million blog comments are registered every month.
 And if that’s not enough to convince you, there are still 600 million active blogs in the world today.

 As an affiliate marketing manager, you need to utilize every piece of marketing content there is to increase your affiliate network.
 And blogging is an industry too big not to be used.